East London

 2024-0161 22 Mar 2024

-Newham Social Care East London Foundation NHS Trust
+East London Foundation NHS Trust Newham Social Care

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Deficiencies in safeguarding reporting, failure to assess mental capacity, and lack of a carer assessment led to Regina being deprived of entitled domiciliary care.
+Concerns summary (AI summary) Deficiencies in safeguarding reporting, failure to assess mental capacity, and lack of a carer assessment led to Regina being deprived of entitled domiciliary care.
 Little meaningful reflection or remediation followed her death.

 Sydney Piper